 "She has an innate sense of color and composition and when it is coupled with the way she handles the media, magic occurs." - Quote from Theresa Golas, Director of The Iredell Museums (Statesville, NC) published in American Art Collector Magazine, August 2006.

-Painter Karen Hewitt Hagan is living the quintessential life of an accomplished artist.
-The Florence, South Carolina native teaches plein air painting in Italy, the Bahamas, and France.
-She also owns the Hagan Fine Art Gallery and Studio in downtown Charleston, displaying her work alongside the paintings of artists from far-away lands such as Russia & Germany.
+Painter and Gallery Owner, Karen Hewitt Hagan, is living the quintessential life of an accomplished artist.
+The Florence, South Carolina native has taught plein air painting in Charleston, Italy, the Bahamas, and France.
+Currently she teaches privately in her Charleston Studios.
+She thoroughly enjoys owning the Hagan Fine Art Gallery and Studio in downtown Charleston, displaying her work alongside the paintings of artists from far-away lands such as Russia & Germany.
 Her own works are collected nationally as well and are in the permanent collection of fine resorts like The Sanctuary at Kiawah Island.
 Though she’s traveled the world, lived aboard a boat (aptly named Plein Air) for over 8 years, she says Charleston continues to be her calm, stable source of inspiration.

 “If I were marooned in just one place on earth, I’d want it to be Charleston.
 It’s nirvana here…funky, very close knit among the artists.
 We all collaborate a lot, share models and paint together.
 That’s inspiring in itself, but to get to do that in a city that is filled with such stunning light and beauty is way beyond what anyone could hope for.”

-You might be surprised to learn that Hagan’s first memory of painting was when the artist was 32 years old—a relatively late age to find and pursue your passion.
-She describes her paintings as “painterly, loose, and juicy.
+With almost three decades of study of the masters, teaching and painting I describe my paintings as “painterly, loose, and juicy.
 They’re colorful, and hopefully, full of light.
 I guess most people call me an impressionistic landscape painter, but I resist putting titles on myself because I always want to explore.
-And while I hold true to traditional drawing and compositional methods, I want to experiment and push the boundaries of painting.”
+And while I hold true to traditional drawing and composition methods, I want to experiment and push the boundaries of painting.”

 Hagan is also a breast cancer survivor.
 That ordeal drastically changed her perspective on her life and work.
-“I’ve had a whole lot of challenges and changes in the last few years; moving back to dry land, becoming single and going through breast cancer.
+“I’ve had a whole lot of changes in the last decade; moving back to dry land, renovating a house, creating a gallery and remarrying.
 I’ve found that my paintings always follow my heart, and what’s happening with my emotions usually flows through my brush.
-I’m in a really good place now and feel very grateful to be healthy, happy, and painting every day!” says Hagan. -- WORDS: MARCUS AMAKER , ART MAG (Charleston, SC)
+I’m in a really good place now and feel very grateful to be healthy, especially happy, and painting every day!” says Hagan.

 One Woman Museum Shows